 One of these books is a tale, the other a story.
 Can you tell which is which?
 The tale simply strings together a series of events that ends because there aren’t any more events to tell.
 The story argues there is a certain way to go about solving problems, one approach purposefully gives way for another.

-Scuffy has a dream, follows it, gets scared shitless, yet before he can have the moment of self-awareness (that Leap of Faith moment everyone looks forward to), the old man steps in and makes the decision for him.
-A despicable deus ex machina that basically makes the statement Hang around long enough and someone will come along and save you.
+Scuffy has a dream, follows it, gets scared shitless, yet before he can have the moment of self-awareness (that Leap of Faith moment everyone looks for), the old man steps in and makes the decision for him.
+A despicable deus ex machina that makes the statement Hang around long enough and someone will come along and save you.
 Sounds like Tangled, doesn’t it?
 For that matter, it sounds like Saving Private Ryan, Toy Story 3, War of the Worlds or any other work of fiction that weakens any purposeful intent it had with mere happenstance.

 Contrast this with Sam and his buddy Gus.
 Two approaches: one driven by doing what is right, the other driven by doing what is most fun.
 The two approaches battle it out until eventually, one gives way to the other.
 Gus changes his approach and the outcome that ensues happens because of that change.
-The events and choices that are made mean something.
+The events and choices made mean something.

 Honoring the Audience